If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

 We’ve spent hours researching the advantages and disadvantages of these two cleaning devices.
-This includes analyzing customer feedback on different products and relating back to our own experiences.
-Let’s go over the pros and cons of each:
+This includes analyzing customer feedback and relating back to our own cleaning experiences.
+Here is what you need to know about the pros and cons of each method.

 Steam Mop Pros

-The steam mop is easy to use — just glide it around the floor for spick and span results.
-Steam mops boil water up to around 245 degrees Fahrenheit before releasing water vapor via a mop head.
+A steam mop is incredibly easy to use.
+You essentially just guide it around the floor and let the heat do the work.
+Steam mops boil water to roughly 245 degrees Fahrenheit, releasing powerful water vapor through a microfiber pad.

 Best for Tough Dirt and Mold